 Coupon and Coupon Payments: Unless otherwise specified in the applicable Pricing Supplement, the Notes will not include any coupon payments.
-The applicable Pricing Supplement may specify whether the Notes pay a coupon based on: (i) movements in the level or value of or other events relating to one or more Reference Indices, (ii) a fixed amount or rate.
+The applicable Pricing Supplement may specify whether the Notes pay a coupon based on: (i) movements in the level or value of or other events relating to one or more Reference Indices, (ii) a fixed amount or rate, or (iii) a floating amount or rate.